The Eagles won a shootoutSunday night by slipping off their underdog masks and playing like they had nothing to lose.

 Third down.
 We'll get to Nick Foles'game later, but the biggest question about Philadelphia's quarterback heading into the contest was whether he would be able to keep up his stunning performance on third down after posting a perfect passer rating and converting nine of his 11 third-down tries against the best third-down defense in recent league history during the NFC Championship Game.

 Foles and the Eagles' offense delivered in spades.
-The Patriots weren't expected to be as stout as the Vikings, but the same offense that went 1-of-14 on third down on a Christmas night struggle against the Raiders went 10-of-16 (62.5 percent) on third downs against the Patriots.
-Philly converted a pair of third downs to start its first drive, including a third-and-12 to Torrey Smith, and went on its way from there.
+The Patriots weren't expected to be as stout as the Vikings, but the same offense that went 1-of-14 on third down on a Christmas night struggle against the Raiders went 10-of-16 (62.5 percent) on third down against the Patriots.
+Philly converted a pair of third downs to start its first drive, including a third-and-12 to Torrey Smith, and was on its way from there.

-The Eagleswent 5-for-8 on third down in the first half, but despite the Patriots' much-ballyhooed reputation for halftime adjustments, coordinator Matt Patricia never stumbled upon anything which seemed to get the Patriots' defense off the field.
+The Eagleswent 5-for-8 on third down in the first half, but despite the Patriots' much-ballyhooed reputation for halftime adjustments, coordinator Matt Patricia never stumbled upon anything that seemed to get the Patriots' defense off the field.
 The Eagles were also 5-for-8 after halftime, and that includes their third-down run at the end of the game in which they were trying to run clock in advance of a field goal try.

 The Patriots weren't exactly awful on third down, going 5-of-10 with a sixth conversion via penalty, but they left several big plays on the field.
 On their second drive, a pressured Tom Brady scrambled and found a wide-open Danny Amendola streaking down the sideline on a wheel route against a blown coverage, but Brady wasn't able to get enough on the football.
 A 50-yard completion isn't a negative play, but a cleaner pocket and a stronger throw would have produced a touchdown.

 Later on the same drive, the Patriots lined up on a third-and-1 and dialed up a jet sweep to Brandin Cooks.
-It was the perfect playcall: the Patriots had two blockers on the edge and just needed Cooks to beat Eagles safety Rodney McLeod one-on-one with momentum coming off the edge and a full third of the field to work with.
+It was the perfect playcall: The Patriots had two blockers on the edge and just needed Cooks to beat Eagles safety Rodney McLeod one-on-one with momentum coming off the edge and a full third of the field to work with.
 A speedy, agile receiver like Cooks should probably turn this play into a touchdown, let alone a first down.
 Instead, Cooks bizarrely decided to run at McLeod and hurdle him, resulting in no gain on a drive in which the Patriots did not score.

-On the next series, the Patriots dialed up a trick play nobody was expecting: a reverse with the option to throw a wheel route to Tom Brady.
+On the next series, the Patriots dialed up a trick play nobody was expecting: a reverse with the option to throw a wheel route to Brady.
 The Eagles, who could not possibly have fathomed a play in which a receiver might take the ball and throw a wheel route to a quarterback, let Brady slink out into the flat uncovered, but the 40-year-old failed to bring in what would have been his third career reception.
-It was, indeed, Brady's first professional drop, and it cost the Patriots what would have likely been a red-zone opportunity.
+It was, indeed, Brady's first professional drop, and it cost the Patriots what would have likely been a red zone opportunity.

-You might argue that the Patriots shouldn't have thrown a pass to a quarterback who was coming off of a hand injury and didn't appear to have a consistently great grip on the ball at his normal position, and I wouldn't disagree.
+You might argue that the Patriots shouldn't have thrown a pass to a quarterback who was coming off a hand injury and didn't appear to have a consistently great grip on the ball at his normal position, and I wouldn't disagree.
 From offensive coordinator Josh McDaniels' perspective, though, all those third-down playcalls got somebody open for a would-be touchdown or a significant gain.

 Fourth down and Pederson's game management.
 When the Patriots did come up with stops, the Eagles simply converted on fourth down.
 Philadelphia converted two critical fourth-down plays, most notably a carbon copy of that reverse pass to free up Foles for a touchdown catch on what has to be the gutsiest decision in Super Bowl history since Sean Payton's unexpected onside kick against the Colts.